Abbas-Khann/Solidity-Mastery/Absolute-beginner/Blockchain.md

 It is a network of participants holding equal control that agree upon a common state of data

-All the participant own the blockchain, it's decentralized! - There is no third party or central authority involved.
-And anyone can become a participant!
+All the participant own the blockchain, it's decentralized! - There is no third party or central authority involved and anyone can become a participant!

 ### Nodes

-Each participant holds a copy of that database and shares it with other participants.
+Each participant holds a copy of the blockchain and shares it with other participants.
 These participants are called nodes.

 So, how many copies are there and how is data entered?🤔